Negan: "The Whisperer War"

 In the Letter Hacks for Issue 182, Kirkman confirmed that Negan will not return to the series.
 When asked if Negan would receive another barbed-wire baseball bat, Kirkman answered, "If we see Negan again - and we won't - I'd be really surprised if he had a bat with him.
 It feels like he put that behind him in his last appearance."

-Rest in Peace
+"Rest in Peace"

 In the final issue, set 20 years later, it is revealed that Negan is still alive.
 He avoids all contact with the other survivors, living on food parcels left by Carl and maintaining a state of mourning for his wife Lucille.

+"Negan Lives!"

+Taking place between Issue 174 and the final issue, "Negan Lives!" is a one-off short story focusing on Negan.
+Negan encounters a young woman named Lucy who bonds with him, but she lures Negan into a trap for her group.
+After a walker attack kills Lucy's companions, Negan invites Lucy to join him on a quest to properly lay his wife Lucille to rest.

 Television series biography

 Backstory

 In season 8, Negan vaguely states that he helped young people improve upon their weaknesses and molded them into stronger individuals.
 In the season 10 episode "Here's Negan", he is portrayed as having been a high school gym teacher.
 Negan later met a woman named Lucille and the pair fell in love and married.
 Over time, however, Negan began cheating on her.
 She found out about the affair and he begged her forgiveness, which she granted.
 Around this time, Negan was fired from his job because he assaulted a man whose kids went to the school he taught at because the man had insulted his wife.
 In the onset of the outbreak, Negan ventured out into the walker-filled wilderness to find medicine for Lucille's pancreatic cancer, but when he returned, he found that she had died and become a walker.
 He cannot bring himself to put his wife down; this act of weakness would continue to haunt him and thus Negan strived to become a much stronger person.